Dianna Ortiz, nun who told of brutal abduction by Guatemalan military, dies at 62

 Dianna Mae Ortiz was born in Colorado Springs on Sept.
 2, 1958, and grew up in Grants, N.M., one of eight children.
 Her father was a uranium miner, and her mother was a homemaker.
 In 1977, she entered the Ursuline novitiate at Mount Saint Joseph in Maple Mount, Ky.
 She moved to Guatemala after teaching kindergarten in Kentucky.

-With human rights advocate Patricia Davis, she wrote a memoir, “The Blindfold’s Eyes: My Journey From Torture to Truth” (2002), that had been translated into 12 languages and is used in classrooms in former conflict zones such as Rwanda and Cambodia.
+With human rights advocate Patricia Davis, she wrote a memoir, “The Blindfold’s Eyes: My Journey From Torture to Truth” (2002).
 Survivors include her mother, Amby Ortiz of Grants; four brothers; and two sisters.

 Last year, Sister Ortiz was named deputy executive director of Pax Christi USA, the American branch of the international Catholic peace movement.
 She lived in Washington at the Assisi Community, a Catholic community of lay and religious men and women.